tm-craggs/city-notes/Year 1/Ethics/2 - Professional Practise.md

 **Summary**

-- Both users and engineers encouter ethical issues when building or interacting with technology
+- Both users and engineers encounter ethical issues when building or interacting with technology
 - The top ethical concerns of software engineers include military use, privacy, advertising and surveillance.
 - Responses of software engineers to ethical concerns include negotiation, feet voting and refusal.
 - Adopting "grounded ethics" can help you anticipate and prevent the negative implications and consequences of specific technologies.
 - Tools for grounded ethics include ethical speculation, the FAPT framework and professional codes of conduct.
-- Ethical speculation asks hypothetical questions to help us forsee the unintended consequences of technology.
+- Ethical speculation asks hypothetical questions to help us foresee the unintended consequences of technology.
 - The FAPT framework provides structure and direction for ethical speculation.
 - Professional codes of conduct contribute principles to guide our practise.
+- To survive as ethical software engineers, we must develop: responsibility, awareness, honesty, resilience, fairness, perspective and pragmatism.